Who is Eligible for Health Benefits?

 Health Benefits Buy-Out Waiver Program

 The New York City Heath Benefits Buy-out Waiver Program allows eligible City employees to receive an incentive payment for waiving their New York City Employee Health Benefits Program coverage.
-If you are eligible to enroll in the New York City Employee Health Benefits Program, and are covered under their spouse's or domestic partner's non-City group health insurance, or through other employment, or under Medicare Part A and Part B, you may enroll in the Heath Benefits Buy-out Waiver Program.
+If you are eligible to enroll in the New York City Employee Health Benefits Program, and are covered under their spouse's or domestic partner's non-City group health insurance, or through other employment, you may enroll in the Heath Benefits Buy-out Waiver Program.
 You may only enroll in the Health Benefits Buy-Out Waiver Program at specified times and under specific conditions:

 - Within 31 days of becoming eligible for health benefits coverage;